snow-abstraction/cover/README.md

 (A less hacky setup would be use a container or Python virtual environment.)

+# Bigger TODOs / Project Ideas

+- [ ] better branching
+- [ ] better step length, use some upper bound to calculate?
+- [ ] smart subgradient iteration termination criteria instead of only detecting zero subgradient or fixed iteration limit
+- [ ] parallelization
+- [ ] smart warm starts.
+Naive warm starts did not improve performance.
+      These warmed started using the last dual vector found from the previously processed node.
+Maybe the result would be better if the dual vector was from a close ancestor node.
+- [ ] in the Lagrangian relaxation, exploit that only m columns can be chosen in a primal feasible solution
+- [ ] visualize the branch-and-bound tree
+- [ ] support relative and absolute optimality gap termination criteria

 # Project Note

 As of August 2023, I have focused little on Go and thus I am unsure of the